Legal Action Center Staff

 Melissa Crow is the Director of the Legal Action Center, the litigation and legal advocacy arm of the American Immigration Council.
 Ms. Crow has practiced immigration law for more than twelve years, including litigation in the federal courts, immigration courts, and Board of Immigration Appeals.
-Prior to joining the LAC, she served as a Senior Policy Advisor, in the Office of Immigration and Border Security at the Department of Homeland Security.
-Prior to joining DHS, she was a partner with Brown, Goldstein & Levy in Baltimore, Maryland, where she developed a thriving immigration practice and undertook litigation to protect immigrants' rights in the workplace.
-As the past co-chair of the Worksite Enforcement Committee of the local AILA chapter, she played a critical role in responding to immigration raids in Maryland under the Bush Administration.
-Before entering private practice, Melissa served as Counsel to Senator Edward M. Kennedy during the 2007 debates on the U.S. Senate's comprehensive immigration reform bill.
+Prior to joining the LAC, she served as a Senior Policy Advisor in the Office of Policy at the Department of Homeland Security.
+She was previously a partner with Brown, Goldstein & Levy in Baltimore, Maryland, where she developed a thriving immigration practice and undertook litigation to protect immigrants' rights in the workplace.
+Before entering private practice, Ms. Crow served as Counsel to Senator Edward M. Kennedy during the 2007 debates on the U.S. Senate's comprehensive immigration reform bill.
 She also spent a year as the Gulf Coast Policy Attorney at the National Immigration Law Center.
-She has taught in the Safe Harbor Clinic at Brooklyn Law School and the International Human Rights Clinic at Washington College of Law.
+Ms. Crow has taught in the Safe Harbor Clinic at Brooklyn Law School and the International Human Rights Clinic at Washington College of Law.
 She holds a J.D. from New York University School of Law and a master’s degree from the Fletcher School of Law and Diplomacy.

 202-507-7500 ext.
 7516 (firstname.lastname@example.org)